Gustuph/digital-writing-folio/class-exercises-and-project-iteration.md

     - Had a bad day at work and Freddy's nervousness wasn't helping her relax.
 It led to a fight that continued in sparse, hushed whispers during the movie.
     - When it became apparent there was a fire, she dragged Freddy quickly to the exit.
 He ushered her away when the doorway collapsed, and she left.
     - She wishes she didn't.
-    - The arson investigators gave her the engagement ring they found on his body.
+    - The first responder gave her a ring, but in her grief, she was sure they were mistaken, so she refused to accept it.
 - Ticket Taker
     - Dan Priestly, 19 year old man.
     - Just a kid, doing a job he had no interest in just to get by.